 - Tiering: This is a way of sorting your prospective audiences into groups arranged in order of how closely they match your business goals.
 For instance, if an ice-skate manufacturer would rank professional ice skaters above casual bicyclists — the bicyclist might enjoy their skates, but the ice skaters need skates.

 - Needs: This is when you group your audience by their specific needs.
 One way to do this is to think about your company’s core benefits for consumers, and then group potential customers by which of them are most drawn to a specific benefit (e.g.. some companies might have cost as a primary concern while others are more focused on ease of use).

 - Behavior: A complement to tiered segmentation, breaking groups down by behavior is when you focus on the actions of current customers.
 A good question to ask when segmenting this way is “Are we at risk of losing this customer, or is there room to upsell or expand their business?”

 - Sophistication: This is when you’ll divide your audience based on how well they know and understand your product.
 A little trickier than the other options, it requires you to look at a specific company’s awareness of your ability to solve a problem for them.

-Step 2: Create personalized content experiences
+Step 2: Create personalized web experiences

 Once you understand the various segments of your target audience, you can start the process of creating customized content to speak directly to their individual needs.